 Note: Read that phrase again: "that should give you some ideas".
 And again.
 And again.
 Don't just rush in and write a grammar that will recognise only some restricted forms of statement.
-Think hard about what sorts of things you can see there, and think hard about how you could make your grammar fairly general.
+Think hard about what sorts of things you can see there, and think hard about how you could make your grammar as general as possible.